 A look at the function of ascorbic acid in loaf manufacture and why is is not in the Campaign's definition of Real Bread

-As ascorbic acid (E300) is one commonly-used artificial additive that some bakers might ‘overlook’ when it is already in the flour they use (always read the label!), or excuse ‘because it’s only vitamin C’, we believe it deserves a closer look.
+As ascorbic acid (E300) is one commonly-used artificial additive that some producers might ‘overlook’ when it is already in the flour they use (always read the label!), or excuse ‘because it’s only vitamin C’, we believe it deserves a closer look.

-To be clear: ascorbic acid (aka E300 or l-ascorbic acid)* is an artificial additive and a loaf made using it - either added to the flour by the miller or added to the dough by the baker - is not what the Campaign calls Real Bread.
+To be clear: ascorbic acid (aka E300 or l-ascorbic acid)* is an additive and a loaf made using it - either added to the flour by the miller or added to the dough by the baker - is not what the Campaign calls Real Bread.

 Ultimately, it is up to each of us to decide what we want to put into the food we make and the food we put into our (and in some cases our children’s) mouths.